Cacho de Cabra

 1000 – 5000

-Cacho de Cabra is a medium-spicy pepper that is both native primarily to Chile and some parts of Peru.
+Cacho de Cabra, sometimes simply called Goat’s Horn Chile, is a medium-spicy pepper that is native to Chile.
 In Spanish “Cacho de Cabra” means goat horn, a reference to the pepper’s shape.

 Shape: This red pepper is long and pointed, similar in shape to the goat horns from which it gets its name.
 The general shape is reminiscent of a jalapeno pepper, though somewhat more elongated.
 Occasionally the pepper’s body will twist around, creating curls.